GeorgeKahugu/End-of-Phase-1-Project--Ron-Swanson-Quotes/README.md

 ## Description

-This is a web API that generates,likes, shares and downloads random Quotes by Ron Swanson.
+This is a web API that generates, likes, shares and downloads random Quotes by Ron Swanson.

 ### How To Use